 The Employability and Careers Centre provides useful information for those thinking of working abroad.
 To find out about the job markets, typical employers and vacancy sources as well as work experience and further study possibilities in more than 50 countries all over the world, please visit the Employability and Careers Centre's, working abroad pages.

-If you have secured a work placement outside of Europe for your Professional Training Year please use the link below to complete the registration form.
+If you have secured a work placement outside of Europe in 2019/20 for your Professional Training Year please use the link below to complete the registration form.
 It should take you no more than 5 minutes and it is to ensure that should there be an emergency situation in the country where you are undertaking your placement, that we can make contact with you as quickly as possible.
 This is a requirement of you being allowed to undertake your placement abroad.

 Apply through the application portal.
 Please register with your Surrey email as not all other email accounts work.
 Please continue to use Chrome or Firefox to make your application.

 You will also be required to do a catch-up compulsory pre-departure session on SurreyLearn.

 An international travel bursary has been set up for Home/EU students to provide up to £750 towards the cost of travel, visas and insurance for travel abroad for their 'Professional Training Year', where all the following criteria are met:

 - Household income of less than £42,600

 - Not eligible for the Travel Grant through Student Finance England, Student Finance Wales or Student Finance Northern Ireland